With above-average assets, you require above-average family wealth management. #ProsperityFinancialGroup

 - Planning your estate and legacy while mitigating tax

-- Finding insurance strategies designed to help transition wealth, manage risk, and meet family wealth goals
+- Developing creative insurance strategies designed to help transition wealth, manage risk, and meet family wealth goals

 - Protecting your diverse range of assets from creditors (including divorcing spouses) or political instability

-- Safeguarding your assets from mismanagement upon your demise
+- Safeguarding your assets from mismanagement upon your passing

-With all these potential pitfalls, it’s no wonder that 70% of wealthy families lose their wealth by the second generation.
-By the third generation, that number reaches an astounding 90%.
+With all these potential pitfalls, it’s no wonder that 7 in 10 wealthy families lose their wealth by the second generation.
+By the third generation, that number reaches an astounding 9 in 10 families.

 As you map out your financial future based on both short- and long-term goals, it can feel like there are countless strategies, money-managing vehicles, budgeting, saving, spending, and investment strategies to juggle.

-In order to maintain your high standard of living and sustain your family wealth across multiple generations, you need a rock-solid wealth preservation plan.
+You need a rock-solid wealth management & preservation plan to maintain your high standard of living and sustain your family wealth across multiple generations.
 By adopting the most updated tax strategies, properly forming your estate plan, and making the best use of investment vehicles, we can help you effectively manage all the details of your family wealth.

 The Importance of Family Wealth Management